 Where is Old Trafford?

-Old Trafford is south-west of Manchester city centre in an area of the city known as Old Trafford.
+Old Trafford is a suburb south-west of Manchester city centre.

 The Old Trafford football stadium (home to Manchester United) should not be confused with the Old Trafford cricket stadium (sometimes called Emirates Old Trafford).
 The cricket ground is a ten-minute walk away from the world-famous football stadium.

 The stadium tour is called the Old Trafford tour or the Manchester United tour – they are the same tour at the same place.